awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_lex_chatbot/Readme.md

-# Building an Amazon multiple language Chatbot that engages users within a web application
+# Building an Amazon Lex Chatbot that engages users in multiple languages

 You can create an Amazon Lex bot within a web application to engage your web site visitors.
 An Amazon Lex bot is functionality that performs on-line chat conversation with users without providing direct contact with a person.
 For example, the following illustration shows an Amazon Lex bot that engages a user about a hotel room.